kevintruong/til/Virtual-Memory,-Part-1:-Introduction-to-Virtual-Memory.md

 The Memory Management Unit is part of the CPU.
 It converts a virtual memory address into a physical address.
 The MMU may also interrupt the CPU if there is currently no mapping from a particular virtual address to a physical address or if the current CPU instruction attempts to write to location that the process only has read-access.

 ## So how do we convert a virtual address into a physical address?
 Imagine you had a 32 bit machine.
-Pointers can hold 32 bits i.e. they can address 2^32 different locations i.e. 4GB of memory (we will following the standard convention of one address can hold one byte).
+Pointers can hold 32 bits i.e. they can address 2^32 different locations i.e. 4GB of memory (we will be following the standard convention of one address can hold one byte).

 Imagine we had a large table - here's the clever part - stored in memory!
 For every possible address (all 4 billion of them) we will store the 'real' i.e. physical address.
 Each physical address will need 4 bytes (to hold the 32 bits).
 This scheme would require 16 billion bytes to store all of entries.
 Oops - our lookup scheme would consume all of the memory that we could possibly buy for our 4GB machine.